MIT-Emerging-Talent/2024-group-07-cdsp/README.md

 ### Actionable Research Question
 Building on our understanding, we pose the actionable research question:
-**Research Question:** What are the discernible patterns in internal migration versus international migration within a post-conflict country, considering conflict data, socio-economic factors, and other relevant variables?
+**Research Question:** What are the discernible patterns in international migration within a post-conflict country, considering conflict data, socio-economic factors, and other relevant variables?
-1. What are the main push factors influencing migration in the post-conflict region?
+1. What are the prevailing trends in migration within the post-conflict region, taking into account for international movements?
-2. What are the main pull factors attracting individuals to migrate within or outside the post-conflict country?
+2. To what extent does the Gross Domestic Product (GDP) influence destination selection during migration within the post-conflict context?
+3. Which specific countries do individuals from the post-conflict region tend to choose as their destination during migration, and are there discernible patterns in these choices?

 ## Objective
-This project aims to identify patterns in internal migration versus international migration within post-conflict countries, emphasizing the dynamics of displacement.
+This project aims to identify patterns in international migration within post-conflict countries, emphasizing the dynamics of displacement.

-## Dataset
-Our analysis relies on datasets covering migration, conflict, and socio-economic factors.

-## Scope and Region
-The study analyzes migration patterns within a post-conflict countries, considering both internal and cross-border movements.

-## Reasons for Migration
+## Factors Influencing Immigrant Destination Choices
 Various factors contribute to migration in the post-conflict regions, including minority status, economic challenges, education barriers, war, unsafe environments, economic struggles, underdeveloped country, economic hardships, and basic needs.

-## Factors Influencing Immigrant Destination Choices
 1. **Respect for Minorities:** Immigrants seek destinations that prioritize respectful treatment of minorities, valuing diversity and minimizing discrimination.

 2. **Promising Future Prospects:** The allure of a better future drives immigrants to destinations offering personal and professional growth, education, career advancement, and economic stability.